chanvitbkk/DogHub/README.md

-# DogHub Decentralies e-Learning System :tada:
+# DogHUB Decentralies e-Learning System :tada:

+DogHUB was implemented via a decentralised system to let the teacher or student see the assignment in the classroom.
+The user can upload any file to the system by uploading a file and get the hash key from the uploading process.

 ### Installation required :tada
 1. IPFS Desktop https://github.com/ipfs/ipfs-desktop/releases